← Back to App

 4. Click Save

 Tip: If you have Schwab connected and have fetched positions, the mark input will pre-populate with the Schwab Net Liq value for easy one-click updates.
+The mark source (manual vs schwab) and the timestamp are tracked per position.

 Position Status Colors